hacs/documentation/documentation/developer/frontend.md

 ---

 _All changes to the documentation should go against the `master` branch._
-The repository for the frontent is hosted @ https://github.com/hacs/frontend
+The repository for the frontend is hosted @ https://github.com/hacs/frontend

 First spin up the [devcontainer](/docs/developer/devcontainer)

-When you have that running issue the following comands:
+When you have that running issue the following commands:

 ```bash
 yarn start